sirojnurulum/HidroIot/README.md

     *   Double-check the data pin connections of the sensors to the ESP32.
     *   Ensure the relevant sensor libraries have been correctly installed by PlatformIO.
 *   **ESP32 not connecting to Wi-Fi/MQTT:**
+    *   Use the Serial Monitor in PlatformIO to view detailed connection logs.
     *   Double-check your credentials in the `credentials.ini` file.
     *   Ensure the ESP32 is within Wi-Fi range and your MQTT Broker is accessible.
-    *   Use the Serial Monitor in PlatformIO to view detailed connection logs.
+*   **UI changes not appearing:** Clear your browser cache (Ctrl+F5 or Cmd+Shift+R) and restart Home Assistant after deploying YAML configuration changes.

 ## Contribution